torres-lab/torres-lab.github.io/_posts/2017-05-27-color-figures.md

 # Resources for making colorful figures

 Graphical displays of information are commonplace in the Geosciences.
 While the underlying information they display is more or less immutable, scientists have a choice on exactly *how* this information is conveyed graphically.
-While I'd like to believe that more aesthetically pleasing figures display data more effectively [], I have to admit that I do enjoy the "art" of preparing figures.
+While I'd like to believe that more aesthetically pleasing figures display data more effectively, I have to admit that I do enjoy the "art" of preparing figures.
 While there are many elements that go into preparing figures, this post will focus on some of the resources that I have found helpful for choosing color schemes.

 * [Color Brewer](http://colorbrewer2.org/)